Two Actors in Samurai Roles (Gosotei Hirosada): Description

 The diptych depicts two samurai facing each other in dramatic combative poses.
 They both wear waraji straw sandals, dark blue thigh-length kimono, and light blue obi tied casually around their waists.
 Both figures have chonmage topknots and carry two swords tucked into their obi.
 The figure on the left stands in an active pose with one foot off the ground.
 With his right hand he raises a sword over his head, and in his left he profers an ōgi folding fan with writing—possibly a poem—on it.
 The figure on the right wears a more elaborate kimono, which includes a haori jacket decorated with a flower kamon family crest on the sleeve and shoulder.
 He stands with his legs widely and firmly planted, about to grab his sword.

 The scene takes place outdoors against the backdrop of pinetrees.
 Like the sky and ground which are grey with no detail, the trees appear simply as silhouettes.
 Among the trees in the background is the shadow of a building with a traditional thatched roof.
 On the ground between the two figures is a fire.

 Subjects

 Arashi Rikan III

 Born in 1812, Rikan III began his stage career appearing with his father's travelling actor troupe.
-As a youth, however, he began studying kabuki under the head of the Arashi Rikan family, Rikan II.
+As a youth, however, he began studying kabuki under the head of the Arashi Rikan family, Arashi Rikan II.
 He performed very frequently on the Osaka, Edo and Kyoto stages. although especially praised for his tachiyaku (male heroes) and onnagata female roles, he has been described as "an outstanding kaneru yakusha," which is to say he was capable of performing a wide variety of both male and female roles.
 He was particularly praised for his powerful physique and voice, as well as his shamisen playing.
 Rikan III remained active on the stage until his death in 1863.
 He is buried on the grounds of Hōzenji Temple in the Dōtombori entertainment district of Osaka.